lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     sudo ufw allow 8787
     ~~~
   - head for [http://ip_address:8787/](), or [http://hostname:8787/]() if you've added a domanin name, to check the software is up and running
-  - Change the default port `8787` to some random integer number `xxxx` different from the choicesas above:
+  - If you don't plan to reverse proxy, you should change the default port `8787` to some random integer number `xxxx` (obviously different from the above choices for *SSH* and *Webmin*):
     - open the configuration file for editing:
     ~~~
     sudo nano /etc/rstudio/rserver.conf